Collaborative Learning with Limited Interaction: Tight Bounds for Distributed Exploration in Multi-Armed Bandits: Lower Bounds for Fixed-Time Distributed Algorithms

 The high level idea for proving Theorem~\ref{thm:lb-2} is the following: We show that adaptivity cannot give much advantage to the algorithm under the input distribution $\sigma$ (defined in Section~\ref{sec:hard-input-dist}) when the number of arms $n$ is smaller than the number of agents $K$.
-For this purpose we fix $n \triangleq K/B^2$, where $B$ is the parameter defined at the beginning of Section~\ref{sec:lb-fixT-non-adap}.
-Note that if $\alpha \le K^{0.1}$, then we have $\alpha \le n^{0.2}$, which is the condition for Theorem~\ref{thm:lb-1} (for the non-adaptive case) to hold.
-This is needed since we will ``call'' the proof for the non-adaptive case as a subroutine in our proof for the adaptive case.
+For this purpose we choose $n$ such that

+where $\tilde{K} = \min\{K, \sqrt{T}\}$, and $B = \alpha(\ln n)^{100}$ is the parameter defined at the beginning of Section~\ref{sec:lb-fixT-non-adap}.
+We thus have $n \le \sqrt{T}$, and if $\alpha \le \tilde{K}^{0.1}$ then we have $\alpha \le n^{0.2}$; both conditions are needed if we are going to ``call'' Theorem~\ref{thm:lb-1} (for the non-adaptive case) later in the proof, that is, we will use the proof for the non-adaptive case as a subroutine in the proof for the adaptive case.

+We will focus on the case when $\sqrt{T} \ge K$; the proof for the other case is essentially the same.

 We make use of the same induction (including notations and the algorithm augmentation) as that for the non-adaptive case in Section~\ref{sec:lb-fixT-non-adap}.
 Clearly, the base case (i.e., Lemma~\ref{lem:base}) still holds in the adaptive case since no pull is allowed.